simao-eugenio/shypn/doc/PROPERTY_CHANGE_PROPAGATION.md

 Setting `needs_update = True` ensures the next periodic update will refresh the plot, showing the updated property values.

+### Why Reset Signal?

+When users click the Reset button, all places are restored to their `initial_marking` values.
+The analysis plots need to immediately reflect this state change:
+- Place token plots show the reset token counts
+- Transition firing plots show the reset enablement state

+Emitting a `reset-executed` signal allows the analysis panels to be notified without tight coupling between the simulation palette and the analysis panels.

 ### Thread Safety

 All operations occur on the GTK main thread (via GLib.timeout_add), so no locking is required.